 - 1 tablespoon of water, may not be used, see notes

-- Making the flan mixture: In the blender vase, combine eggs, condensed milk, evaporated milk, sugar, Kahlúa, instant coffee, and vanilla extract.
+- In the blender vase, combine eggs, condensed milk, evaporated milk, sugar, Kahlúa, instant coffee, and vanilla extract.
 Blend the mixture.
 Pour carefully into the baking pan, trying not to disturb the caramel layer.

 Nutritional information is calculated automatically based on ingredients listed.
 Please consult your doctor if you need precise nutrition information.